ImmortalDemonGod/bio-systems-engineering/reports/01_longitudinal_study.md

 3. **Environmental stress** can serve as a validation benchmark for systemic resilience
 4. **Automated instrumentation** enables rigorous N=1 research comparable to laboratory studies

-**Key Finding:** A **+21% Efficiency Factor improvement** (from phase average 0.0142 to 0.0171) was achieved through systematic cadence training, with effects maintained under thermal stress (27-32°C).
-This improvement is based on 70 deduplicated runs across complete 20-week longitudinal dataset, providing robust statistical evidence of adaptation.
+**Key Finding:** A **+18% Efficiency Factor improvement** (from RPE 10 baseline test 0.0180 to RPE 10 retest 0.0212) was achieved through systematic cadence training.
+The final test was conducted in extreme heat (36°C vs 20°C baseline), demonstrating that the improvement represents true physiological adaptation, not environmental advantage.

 **Methodological Innovation:** The "Run-Only Filter" provides a replicable framework for isolating true running performance from aggregate activity data, addressing a critical limitation in consumer fitness analytics.